Glatfelter Corporation to Report Earnings on May 4th

-/EIN News/ -- CHARLOTTE, N.C., April 07, 2023 (GLOBE NEWSWIRE) -- Glatfelter Corporation (NYSE: GLT) announced today that it expects to issue its 2023 first-quarter results on Thursday, May 4, 2023.
-Management will hold a conference call at 11:00 AM (ET) that morning to discuss the Company’s results.
-Glatfelter’s earnings release and an accompanying financial supplement, which includes significant financial information to be discussed on the conference call, will be available on its Investor Relations website at https://www.glatfelter.com/investors/.
+CHARLOTTE, N.C., April 07, 2023 (GLOBE NEWSWIRE) -- Glatfelter Corporation GLT announced today that it expects to issue its 2023 first-quarter results on Thursday, May 4, 2023.
+Management will hold a conference call at 11:00 AM (ET) that morning to discuss the Company's results.
+Glatfelter's earnings release and an accompanying financial supplement, which includes significant financial information to be discussed on the conference call, will be available on its Investor Relations website at https://www.glatfelter.com/investors/.

 You may preregister for the webcast to receive email alerts.
 Replay will be available, via the webcast link, approximately 2 hours after the conclusion of our earnings call.